-RESET • Sets all sliders back to their initial position.
-This position is horizontal for calibrated generators and outputs a strict pink spectrum.
+RESET • This button takes all sliders back to their starting point.
+For calibrated generators, this position is flat, creating a balanced pink spectrum.

-VOLUME • Changes the overall playback level by raising or lowering all the sliders at once.
+VOLUME • Use this to adjust the overall sound level by moving all the sliders together.